Rimario Gordon

-Rimario Allando Gordon (born 6 July 1994) is a Jamaican professional footballer who plays as a striker for V.League 1 club Dong A Thanh Hoa.
+Rimario Allando Gordon (born 6 July 1994) is a Jamaican professional footballer who plays as a striker for V.League 1 club The Cong-Viettel.

 Career

 During his stint in the United States, before playing for Marshall University, Gordon made his mark playing for one of the top high school soccer teams, Alief Elsik High School Boys Soccer Team.

 Rimario began his professional career in 2018 after signing for Vietnamese V.League 1 side Hoang Anh Gia Lai.
 He quit the team after 6 months, failing to score any league goal.
 Shortly after, he joined Thanh Hoa, where he emerged as one of the best goalscorers in the V.League 1.
 In the 2022 season, he finished as the league's top scorer with 17 goals for Haiphong.

+On 6 August 2026, Rimario moved to The Cong-Viettel.